AdobeDocs/federated-audience-composition.en/help/overview.md

 You can create and manage individual requests to access and delete customer data from Adobe Federated Audience Composition.
 The steps to submit **access requests** and **delete requests** are detailed in the [Real-Time Customer Profile documentation](https://experienceleague.adobe.com/en/docs/experience-platform/profile/privacy){target="_blank"}.

-### Audit Trail {#gov-audit-trail}
+### Audit trail {#gov-audit-trail}

-The Audit trail capability provides a detailed and chronological record of all actions and events that have been made to your environment in real-time.
-[Learn more](../admin/audit-trail.md)
+The audit trail capability provides a detailed and chronological record of all actions and events that have been made to your environment in real-time.
+To learn more about the audit trail, please read the [audit trail overview](../admin/audit-trail.md).

 ## Learn more {#learn}

 <!-- Workflow + Workflow activities-->

 Learn how to access Federated Audience Composition, guardrails and limitations on [this page](access-prerequisites.md).

 See also frequently asked questions on [this page](faq.md).

 >[!CONTEXTUALHELP]
 >id="dc_workflow_settings_execution"
 >title="Execution settings"
->abstract="In this section, you can configure settings related to the execution of the worklow, such the number of days the composition history is kept."
+>abstract="In this section, you can configure settings related to the execution of the workflow, such the number of days the composition history is kept."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_query_enrichment_noneditable"